tsiro66/Healthcare-app-BE/README.md

-# Backend - Master Detail Project
+# Backend - Healthcare Project

 ## Overview
 This backend application supports a healthcare appointment management system.
 Built with Java and Spring Boot, it implements a master-detail relationship between patients and appointments, secured with JWT tokens.